Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Introduction

 \subsection{Known results for $\Omega = \R^m$}

 The picture for constant $\rho$ on the entire $\R^m$ is by now well understood.
-Thanks to E. Calabi \cite{calabi}, S.Y.
-Cheng and S.T.
-Yau \cite{chengyau} and Bartnik (Ecker \cite[Theorem F]{Ecker}), we know that if $u : \R^m \to \R$ minimizes $I_0$ (i.e. $\rho = 0$) on each open subset $\Omega \Subset \R^m$ with respect to compactly supported variations in $\Omega$, then $u$ is a hyperplane, possibly with slope $1$.
+Thanks to Calabi \cite{calabi}, Cheng and Yau \cite{chengyau} and Bartnik (Ecker \cite[Theorem F]{Ecker}), we know that if $u : \R^m \to \R$ minimizes $I_0$ (i.e. $\rho = 0$) on each open subset $\Omega \Subset \R^m$ with respect to compactly supported variations in $\Omega$, then $u$ is a hyperplane, possibly with slope $1$.
 Note that no growth conditions on $u$ are imposed a-priori.
 On the contrary, many examples of smooth spacelike graphs with constant $\rho \neq 0$ were constructed in \cite{stumbles,treibergs}.

-In view of applications to Born-Infeld's theory, we study $I_\rho$ in $\R^m$ with $m \ge 3$ and for functions decaying at infinity to zero, taking advantage of the different functional settings described by M.K.-H. Kiessling in \cite{Kiessling} and D. Bonheure, P. d'Avenia and A. Pomponio in \cite{bpd}.
+In view of applications to Born-Infeld's theory, we study $I_\rho$ in $\R^m$ with $m \ge 3$ and for functions decaying at infinity to zero, taking advantage of the different functional settings described by Kiessling in \cite{Kiessling} and Bonheure, d'Avenia and Pomponio in \cite{bpd}.
 For our purposes, we mildly modify their frameworks and define in Subsection \ref{subsec_functional} a Banach space $\cX(\R^m)$ in such a way that $I_\rho$ is well defined on

 and so that the latter is closed (and convex) in $\cX(\R^m)$.
 Our choice does not affect the functional properties of $I_\rho$ shown in \cite{bpd}: in particular, following \cite[Lemma 2.2]{bpd}, $I_\rho$ has a unique minimizer $u_\rho \in \cX_0(\R^m)$ which, by \cite[Proposition 2.7]{bpd} (cf. also Proposition \ref{lem_basicL2} herein), satisfies